kie2204/TPSmoother/README.md

 # TPSmoother
 A script to improve the smoothness of pointing devices with low polling rate on Linux (e.g. TrackPoint or touchpad)

+> [!NOTE]
+> Early development, there may be bugs, missing features, or compatibility issues with some devices.

 ## How to use

 ### Prerequisites